 Just because something didn’t happen doesn’t mean it’s a failure.
 Far from it.

 That failed astronaut?
-Perhaps he became a doctor and found a cure for cancer.
+Perhaps he became a scientist and found a cure for cancer.

 That failed princess?
 Perhaps she became a politician and ended global hunger.

 That failed sports star?
-Perhaps he became an author and wrote the book that changed the world forever.
+Perhaps he became an author and wrote the book that changed the world.

-And if we allow failure to exist, then we can also disallow it.
-And if we disallow it, then we can think the way we did as children.
-Where one dream not realized becomes another dream still to happen.
+If we allow failure to exist, we can also disallow it.
+And if we disallow it, we can think the way we did as children.
+Where one dream not realized becomes another yet to happen.

-Because if something can still happen, then it hasn’t failed.
+Because if something can still happen, it hasn’t failed.
 And if failure hasn’t yet happened?
-Then perhaps it never will.
+Perhaps it never will.